 Have gun?
 Save women: Delhi L-G

-Delhi Lieutenant Governor Tejendra Khanna has advised private gun owners to set aside time everyday and use their weapons to prevent crimes against women in the capital.
+Delhi Lieutenant Governor Tejendra Khanna has advised private gun owners to make time daily and use their weapons to prevent crimes against women in the capital.

-The opposition BJP in Delhi called Khanna's remarks "careless".
-"Citizens should not be advised to take law into their own hands in any situation.
-People should carefully weigh the pros and cons of making such statements," said V K Malhotra, leader of the opposition.
+The opposition BJP called Khanna's remarks "careless".
+"Citizens should not be advised to take the law into their own hands in any situation.
+People should carefully weigh the pros and cons of making such statements," V K Malhotra, leader of the opposition, said.

 - Former Ranji player among 3 more held